QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     jacobi!(v, A, r, maxiter = 40)
     @show norm(v - v_direct, Inf)

-With this, after 40 iterations you see the error is in the order of ``1E-2``
+With this, after 40 iterations we see that the error is in the order of ``1E-2``

 Other Stationary Methods
 ------------------------

-In practice there are many better methods than Jacobi iteration, for example `Gauss-Siedel <https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method>`_. which splits the matrix :math:`A = L + U` into an lower triangular matrix :math:`L` and an upper triangular :math:`U` without the diagonal.
+In practice, there are many methods that are better than Jacobi iteration.
+For example `Gauss-Siedel <https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method>`_., which splits the matrix :math:`A = L + U` into a lower-triangular matrix :math:`L` and an upper-triangular matrix :math:`U` without the diagonal.

 The iteration becomes